josvelema/milestone1-UCFD/README.md

 ---

 ## 6. Credits
+- [HTML/CSS Cheatsheet] (https://htmlcheatsheet.com/css/) - used to generate the background gradient , color picking and font-shadow
+- [W3C schools] (https://www.w3schools.com/) - used for reference
+- [Soundcloud embed] (https://www.soundcloud.com) - used for embed music iframes
+- [Stackoverflow] (https://stackoverflow.com/) - used to find code solutions

 ### 6.1.
 Content

 The content is written by myself , as I am also the artist.
-Spell / grammar check by Ingrid Adriaans.
+Spell / grammar check by [Ingrid Adriaans](https://nl.linkedin.com/in/ieadriaans).

 ### 6.2.
 Media

 ### 6.1.
 Acknowledgments